Trailing Drawdown Explained: Intraday vs EOD

 - The drawdown stops following you up

-- Any profit above $50,000 is fully yours to keep without it ratcheting the threshold
+- Any profit above that is fully yours to keep without it ratcheting the floor

-This is the milestone every Apex trader is grinding toward.
-The first dollar above $52,600 is where the account stops feeling like a minefield and starts feeling like a real trading account.
+This is the milestone every trader is grinding toward.
+The first dollar past the Safety Net is where the account stops feeling like a minefield and starts feeling like a real trading account.

 Two rules of thumb that change everything